bytecodealliance/component-docs/CONTRIBUTING.md

 ### Prerequisites

-To use this repository, you need [mdBook](https://rust-lang.github.io/mdBook/guide/installation.html) on your workstation.
+To use this repository, you need [mdBook](https://rust-lang.github.io/mdBook/guide/installation.html) installed on your workstation.

 ### Running the website locally